Koredotcom/KnowledgeGraphGenerator/README.md

 * **Python 3.6.7:** The KnowledgeGraph Generator requires python 3.6.7.
 If you do not already have the software, download the suitable version for your operating system from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-* **Virtual Environment:** It is preferred to use virtual environment, instead of directly installing requirements in your machine directly.
-Follow the steps mentioned here to setup virtual environment in your machine.
-Please find operating system specific instructions: [https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/)
+* **Virtual Environment:** It is advised to use virtual environment, instead of directly installing requirements in your machine directly.
+Follow the steps mentioned here to setup virtual environment in your machine. [https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/)

 ## Configuration Steps